Shield-Siau/Fake_News_Detection_Using_Hybrid_Model/README.md

 # Fake_News_Detection_Using_Hybrid_Model
-Using Temporal Convolution Newtork instead of CNN, + Attention model + Bi-LSTM
+Using Temporal Convolution Newtork instead of CNN, + Attention model + Bi-LSTM.

+  After basic preprocessing steps like stemming, remove stop words, and tokenization is performed, and GloVe (Global Vectors for Word Representation) is used for text embedding.
+After the embedding stage, the text is passed as input for TCN (Temporal Convolution Networks) layer to take out the spatial characteristics.
+Bi-LSTM is then used to retrieve the contextual characteristics and passed to attention layer, which form the precise structure of relationship of both spatial and contextual characteristics.
+At the final stage of dense output layer, all information is consolidated for the model to determinte whether the news is fake or real.
+The presented model is assesed with ISOT fake news dataset.
+The evaluation of proposed model produces better outcomes (97.6%) than baseline and most of the state-of-art models.